canjs/can-connect/can-connect.md

 __Implement caching strategies:__

  - [can-connect/fall-through-cache/fall-through-cache fall-through-cache] —
-    Use [connection.cacheConnection cache] data if possible when creating instances, then update the instance with server data upon completion of a background request.
+    Use [can-connect/base/base.cacheConnection cache] data if possible when creating instances, then update the instance with server data upon completion of a background request.

  - [can-connect/cache-requests/cache-requests cache-requests] —